git-town/git-town/website/src/preferences/sync-feature-strategy.md

 succeed because the commits you have just cleaned up are now a part of your local Git history.

-The rule of thumb is that pulling in new commits and cleaning up old commits must happen separately from each other.
+The rule of thumb is that pulling in new commits via `git sync` and cleaning up old commits must happen separately from each other.
 Only then can Git guarantee that pulling in changes happens without losing commits.

 ## change this setting